GameStop Logo

 Grapevine, Texas, U.S.

 GameStop is a retail chain that sells video games and related products.
 It appeared in 1984 as a software store.
 The Dallas firm was founded by three entrepreneurs: Leonard Riggio, Daniel DeMatteo, and Richard Fontaine.
-Its headquarters is located in Grapevine, Texas (USA), and it owns more than 5,500 trading platforms around the world.
+Its headquarters is in Grapevine, Texas (USA), owning over 5,500 trading platforms worldwide.

 This sprawling network began with a humble pavilion called Babbage’s.
-The company got its name in honor of Charles Babbage, a mathematician-philosopher and the first ideologist of digital programmable computers.
-Soon, it quickly reorganized itself to sell video games, focusing on customer requests.
+The company was named in honor of Charles Babbage, a mathematician-philosopher and the first ideologist of digital programmable computers.
+Soon, it quickly reorganized to sell video games, focusing on customer requests.
 In 1991, the new assortment brought her two-thirds of her total income.

 The business owners were Gary M. Kusin and James McCurry, former classmates at Harvard Business School.
-To get the store, they asked for financial assistance from Ross Perot, who became their investor.
+They asked for financial assistance from Ross Perot, who became their investor, to get the store.
 The marketplace then went through several mergers and renames until it became GameStop.
 It happened in 1999.

 Meaning and History